spacez320/eudaimonia.io/_posts/2017-10-19-terraform-notes.md

 ----------------

-**Outputs** define a way to extract specific information from Terraform state in order to view, or to provide input to other resources..
+**Outputs** define a way to extract specific information from Terraform state in order to view, or to provide input to other resources.

     output "an_output" {
       value = "${foo.bar.bizz}"